 When the scoreboard display is not in use, disconnect it from power.
 We recommend installing a disconnect switch on the mounting posts beneath the scoreboard display.
 In the "off" position, the switch should isolate all load carrying conductors (not the ground).
 This will help protect the scoreboard electronics from nearby lightning strikes and other power fluctuations that might otherwise travel along the power cables.

 PRODUCT SPECIFICATIONS

 General Description:

-Model LX6544 is an electronic scoreboard designed for permanent installation outdoors and intended primarily to display time and scoring information for soccer, lacrosse, or hockey.
-Reversible captions allow the option of displaying information for American football..
+Model LX3360 is an electronic scoreboard designed for permanent installation outdoors and intended primarily to display time and scoring information for American football.

 Standard Package Includes: